Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

 \subsubsection{Specificity and relevance of SM parameters}

-\nin The first attempt to validate the 2-compartment SM was performed by Jespersen \etal \cite{Jespersen2010} using direct fitting to an extensive {\it ex vivo} data set covering both WM and GM, while parametrizing the ODF using spherical harmonics $Y_{lm}$ up to $l \leq 4$.
-(The ENS diffusion in this work was described by the overall tensor, whose 6 components were estimated.)
-Data was acquired on a 16.4\,T magnet using 16 shells with $0 \leq b \leq 15\,\units{ms/\mu m^2}$ and 144 directions, with acquisition taking over 15 hours.
-The fraction $f$ correlated well with AMG staining for the neurites, and the ODF directionality agreed with the histology.
-Further quantitative comparison of the predictions to histology was carried out in \cite{Jespersen2012}, where the neurite ODF was determined from Golgi stained cortical neurons in immature ferret brains.

-Over the past decade, it has become clear that the scalar parameters $f$, $f_{\rm CSF}$, $\Da$, $\Depar$ and $\Deperp$, and ODF $\P(\n)$, each carry distinct biophysical significance.
-Deconvolving the voxel-wise fiber ODF based on the locally estimated kernel (\ref{K}), instead of relying on the empirical directions from the signal \eq{S} or on the empirical single-fiber response applied globally \cite{tournier2007}, provides a more adequate starting point for fiber tractography, an essential tool for mapping structural brain connectivity and for presurgical planning.
+Over the past decade, it has become clear that the {\it scalar parameters} $f$, $\Da$, $\Depar$ and $\Deperp$, and the {\it spherical tensor parameters} (the spherical harmonics coefficients of the ODF $\P(\n)$), carry distinct biophysical significance.
+Deconvolving the voxel-wise fiber ODF, instead of relying on the empirical directions obtained by Fourier-transforming the dMRI signal from the $q$ to $r$ space, in principle provides a more adequate starting point for fiber tractography, \new \mpar{refs added} an essential tool for mapping structural brain connectivity and for presurgical planning \cite{Behrens2007,Descoteaux2009,Farquharson2013,Sotiropoulos2013a,Wilkins2015}. \keep

-Furthermore, as illustrated further in Sec. \ref{sec:wmti}, the ability to estimate scalar parameters of the kernel (\ref{K}) would make dMRI measurements {\it specific} --- rather than just sensitive --- to $\mu$m-level manifestations of disease processes, such as demyelination \cite{axlossdemyel,shrink-remove,jelescu-cpz-2016} ($\Deperp$), axonal/dendritic loss \cite{jelescu-cpz-2016,Khan2016NI,Khan2016DiB,Vestergaard2011} ($f$), beading \cite{budde-frank2010}, oedema and inflammation ($f_{\rm CSF}$, $\Da$ and $\Depar$).
+Furthermore, as illustrated further in Sec. \ref{sec:wmti}, the ability to estimate scalar parameters of the kernel (\ref{K}) would make dMRI measurements {\it specific} --- rather than just sensitive --- to $\mu$m-level manifestations of disease processes, such as demyelination \cite{axlossdemyel,shrink-remove,jelescu-cpz-2016} ($\Deperp$), axonal/dendritic loss \cite{jelescu-cpz-2016,Khan2016NI,Khan2016DiB,Vestergaard2011} ($f$), beading \cite{budde-frank2010}, inflammation and oedema ($f_{\rm CSF}$, as well as, potentially, mostly $\Da$ for cytotoxic and mostly $\Depar, \Deperp$ for vasogenic oedema \cite{unterberg2004}).
 Combining $f$ with the extra-axonal volume fraction derived either from tortuosity modeling based on $\Deperp$ \cite{shrink-remove,axlossdemyel} or from the myelin volume fraction via relaxometry, would ultimately allow one to determine axonal $g$-ratio \cite{stikov2015}.
 Since the precise nature and pathological changes in microarchitecture of restrictions leading to the scalar parameter values are unknown, ideally, to become specific to pathology, one needs to estimate $f$, $f_{\rm CSF}$, $\Da$, $\Depar$ and $\Deperp$ separately.